Architecture of Barcelona: Roman period

 In the third century BC C. the Romans arrived in the Iberian peninsula and began a colonization process that culminated in the incorporation of all Hispania into the Roman Empire.
 In the 1st century BC Barcino (Roman Barcelona) was founded, a small walled town that took the urban form of castrum and later oppidum.
 The Romans were great experts in civil architecture and engineering and provided roads, bridges, aqueducts and cities with a rational layout and basic services such as sewers.

 The Barcino quarter was walled, with a perimeter of 1.5 km, which protected an area of 10.4 hectares.
 The first city wall, of simple factory, began to be built in the 1st century BC.
 It had few towers, only at the angles and at the gates of the walled perimeter.
 However, the first incursions of francs and Alamani from the 250s raised the need to reinforce the walls, which were extended in the fourth century.
-The new wall was built on the bases of the first, and was formed by a double wall of 2 metres, with space in half filled with stone and mortar.
+The new wall was built on the bases of the first, and was formed by a double wall of 2.4 metres, with space in half filled with stone and mortar.
 The wall consisted of 74 towers about 18 meters high, mostly rectangular.

+The center of the city was the forum, the main square dedicated to public life and commerce.
+It was located at the intersection of the cardus maximus (Llibreteria and Call streets) and the decumanus maximus (Bisbe, Ciutat, and Regomir streets), approximately in the center of the walled enclosure.
+In the forum were concentrated the buildings dedicated to commerce, justice, the baths, and other public structures, and it was the place where the authorities met in the Curia and the Basilica.
+The boundaries of the forum have not been clearly defined, but it appears to roughly correspond to the present-day Plaça de Sant Jaume.
+In the forum stood the Temple of Augustus, the first emperor and founder of Roman Barcino.